-Students joining AUD for one semester or more with the intention of transferring credits back to their home institution (i.e., visiting) should submit the following documents:
+Students joining AUD for one semester or more with the intention of transferring credits back to their home institution should submit the following documents.
+Please make sure that the following items are included with your application, your admission will depend on the receipt of all necessary documents that are required throughout the review of your application.